buraglio/forwardingplane.net/content/post/2025-12-26-hosted-email-options-2026.md

-For me, google is still the clear winner, but it does come with the large pill of "if the product is free, you're the product".
-A very close second is Proton, which I still may completely move to.
+For me, google is probably still the clear winner, but it does come with the large pill of "if the product is free, you're the product".
+A very close tie for second is Proton and, presumably Fastmail.
+I have no experience with Fastmail but it looks very promising.

-_Last updated: December 26th, 2025._
+_Last updated: December 29th, 2025, Added Fastmail._